MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 ### <a name="networking-1809"></a>Networking

-**NetAdapterCx**
+#### NetAdapterCx

 * New [INF files for NetAdapterCx client drivers](https://docs.microsoft.com/windows-hardware/drivers/netcx/inf-files-for-netadaptercx-client-drivers) topic.
 * Transmit and receive queues have been consolidated into one object type called a packet queue, to simplify the API surface.
 A new section called [Polling model](https://docs.microsoft.com/windows-hardware/drivers/netcx/transmit-and-receive-queues#polling-model) has been added to the [Transmit and receive queues](https://docs.microsoft.com/windows-hardware/drivers/netcx/transmit-and-receive-queues) topic.
 * [Hardware offloads](https://docs.microsoft.com/windows-hardware/drivers/netcx/netadaptercx-hardware-offloads) have been added to NetAdapterCx, which also automates the registration of associated packet extensions for client drivers.
 * Network interfaces are now decoupled from the driver's WDF device object.
 The *EvtNetAdapterSetCapabilities* callback function was removed to support this.
-NetAdapterCx client drivers can now have multiple network interfaces, including a default one. <br/><br/>Topics updated to support network interface/device object decoupling include the following:
+NetAdapterCx client drivers can now have multiple network interfaces, including a default one.

+   Topics updated to support network interface/device object decoupling include the following:

   * [Summary of NetAdapterCx objects](https://docs.microsoft.com/windows-hardware/drivers/netcx/summary-of-netadaptercx-objects)
   * [Device and adapter initialization](https://docs.microsoft.com/windows-hardware/drivers/netcx/device-and-adapter-initialization)